-You’ll find board books for babies and toddlers as well as early readers for the elementary child.
-There’s even a middle school book or two in there.
+There are even early readers for the elementary child.
+And a middle school book or two in there.

 Kids love to listen to stories and learn.
 They love a good character and a fun adventure.

-As you, Mom and Dad, are the readers, nutrition books for kids need to be tolerable for you, too.
+As you, Mom and Dad, are the readers, books need to be tolerable for you, too.

 After all, you’ll likely be reading these books over and over!